CitizenshipEstablishment of Companies by Foreigners in Turkey

 Stages of Company Establishment for Foreigners

-3. Capital investment: The amount of capital determined for the establishment of the company must be deposited.
+3. Capital investment: The minimum capital amount determined according to the type of company must be deposited.

 5. Certificate of incorporation: After all these procedures are completed, the company’s certificate of incorporation must be obtained.